jaydenseric/Barebones/README.md

 - Handy mixins are available from *_utilities.scss*.
 Add more of your own here as required.
 - Set animation keyframes in *_animations.scss*.
 - A simple [CSS foundation](http://jaydenseric.com/blog/forget-normalize-or-resets-lay-your-own-css-foundation) is in *_foundation.scss* in place of a normalize or reset.
-- Place your main styles in *_styles.scss*, tapping into all the above.
+- Place your main styles in *main.scss*, tapping into all the above.

 ## Automatic CSS vendor prefixes